sensu/sensu-docs/content/sensu-go/6.7/catalog/build-private-catalog.md

 The [Sensu Catalog][1] is a collection of Sensu integrations that provide reference implementations for effective monitoring and observability.
 The official Sensu Catalog is available in the [web UI][2], but you can also create a private catalog of custom integrations and make it available to users in place of the official Sensu Catalog.

+## Requirements

+To follow this guide, install the Sensu [backend][5], make sure at least one Sensu [agent][6] is running, and install and configure [sensuctl][7].

+You will also need a GitHub repository that stores the integration files you want to include in your private catalog.
-Before you begin, make sure that your integration files are saved in a repository that follows the required [organizational framework][3].
+Before you begin, make sure that the repository follows the required [organizational framework][3].

+To serve your private catalog, you will need an endpoint URL that is fetchable for your web UI users.

 ## Update URLs in integration asset builds (optional)